Figgy Pudding Balls | Raw, Vegan & Gluten Free

 Scoop onto a plate using about 1TB scoop.
 Place in fridge to firm.

-In a small bowl, mix cashew butter, maple syrup and orange juice.
+In a small bowl, make frosting and mix cashew butter, maple syrup and orange juice.

 Finish with orange zest.